Global minimizers of the two-phase Bernoulli problem with the $p$-Laplace operator: Classification of Lipschitz Global Solutions

 This contradicts \eqref{Ext29} for $t=\frac{r}{2}$, as long as $r$ is small enough universal, i.e. $m$ is large enough, and $\epsilon''$ is small enough.
 This completes the proof of the theorem. \end{proof}

-The main consequence of Theorem \ref{Ext02} is the regularity of the free boundary at regular points, i.e. Theorem \ref{T1}.
+The main consequence of Theorem \ref{Ext02} is the regularity of the free boundary at regular points, namely Theorem \ref{T1}.

 \begin{proof}[Proof of Theorem \normalfont{\ref{T1}}] Consider a regular two-phase point of the free boundary.
-Then, the Lipschitz regularity of the solution, i.e Theorem \ref{P1}, and the nondegeneracy property, i.e. Theorem \ref{P1.5}, proves that any blow-ups at this point will be a Lipschitz global solution with $0 \in \Gamma^{\mathrm{int}}_{\mathrm{TP}}(u)$.
-According to Theorem \ref{Ext02}, we know that this global solution is a two-plane solution, and we get that the (initial) flatness assumption in \cite[Theorem 1.1]{fotouhi-bayrami2023} is satisfied.
+Then, the Lipschitz regularity of the solution, \cite[Theorem 1.2]{fotouhi-bayrami2023}, and the nondegeneracy property, \cite[Proposition 2.2]{fotouhi-bayrami2023}, proves that any blow-ups at this point will be a Lipschitz global solution with $0 \in \Gamma^{\mathrm{int}}_{\mathrm{TP}}(u)$.
+According to Theorem \ref{Ext02}, such a global solution must be a two-plane solution, and we get that the (initial) flatness assumption in \cite[Theorem 1.1]{fotouhi-bayrami2023} is satisfied.
 Therefore, by \cite[Theorem 1.1]{fotouhi-bayrami2023}, the boundaries $\partial \Omega_u^{\pm}$ are $C^{1,\eta}$ smooth in a neighborhood of the regular two-phase point, for any $\eta \in (0,\frac{1}{3})$. \end{proof}